Fluticasone Nasal SprayPronunciation

 Patients should be started with 100 mcg (1 spray in each nostril once daily).
 Patients not adequately responding to 100 mcg may use 200 mcg (2 sprays in each nostril).
 Once adequate control is achieved, the dosage should be decreased to 100 mcg (1 spray in each nostril) daily.

-Fluticasone Propionate Nasal Spray is not recommended for children under 4 years of age.
+Fluticasone Propionate Nasal Spray, USP is not recommended for children under 4 years of age.

 How is Fluticasone Nasal Spray Supplied

-Fluticasone Propionate Nasal Spray, 50 mcg is supplied in an amber glass bottle fitted with a white metering atomizing pump, white nasal adapter, and orange dust cover in a box of 1 (NDC 66993-024-52) with patient’s instructions for use.
+Fluticasone Propionate Nasal Spray, USP 50 mcg is supplied in an amber glass bottle fitted with a white metering atomizing pump, white nasal adapter, and transparent dust cap in a box of 1 (NDC 60432-264-15) with patient's instructions for use.
 Each bottle contains a net fill weight of 16 g and will provide 120 actuations.
 Each actuation delivers 50 mcg of fluticasone propionate in 100 mg of formulation through the nasal adapter.
 The correct amount of medication in each spray cannot be assured after 120 sprays even though the bottle is not completely empty.
 The bottle should be discarded when the labeled number of actuations has been used.